mapaiva/matheuspaiva.com/content/about.md

 Graduated in Computer Engineering, I've worked in startups to large media companies in Brazil and the Netherlands.
 I've been involved in building various digital products from scratch to large-scale media delivery projects (BBB, Globoplay).

-Currently, I'm working a software Engineer @ [Google](https://www.linkedin.com/company/google/)!
+Currently, I'm working as a Software Engineer @ [Google](https://www.linkedin.com/company/google/)!